tybottorff/bottorffdocs/notes/literature_notes.md

  - higher risk of irAE associated with age < 60 years, high BMI, women on CTLA-4, men on PD-1 blockade, chronic smoking, pre-existing autoimmune disease, anti-inflammatory drug use,
  - organ-specific irAEs associated with pre-existing organ dysfunction
  - high pre-treatment soluble CTLA4 associated with irAEs
+# Risk of colitis in immune checkpoint inhibitors and in chemotherapy/placebo for solid tumors: a systematic review and meta-analysis
+ - CTLA-4 blockade more likely to induce colitis than PD-1 blockade
+ - NSCLC patients with ICB less likely to develop colitis than melanoma patients
 # Role of B cells as antigen presenting cells
  - B2s: conventional B cells
  - Bregs: suppress inflammation, < 1% of peripheral blood mononuclear cells